Who Should Apply

 SLMP staff will work with you to develop a project budget.
 Funding will be based on project requirements within available SLMP funds and priorities and may include consideration of project expenses related to Indigenous participation.
 The SLMP program is not a grant.
 Contract payment is based on the delivery of outcomes identified in the contract.
 Contract holders are provided payment only after deliverables have been approved.

-*Note: We accepts applications on an ongoing basis.
+*Note: We accept applications on an ongoing basis.
 However; due to limited funding availability, not all eligible applications will be approved for funding.